micaiasviola/micaiasviola/README.md

 Full Stack Software Developer
 -----------------------------

-I'm a 22 years old developer and coding since I was 17.
-My main focus are front and back-end development.
+Hello, my name is Mícaias, I am in the second semester of Systems Analysis and Development, and I currently program in C and Python.

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [leo.micaias@gmail.com](mailto:leo.micaias@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning type script
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
 * ⚡  I love sports and my favorite is brazillian football